 About the project

 DSH’s approach to education has been described as “YouTube meets Netflix in a schoolhouse with a dirt floor.”
 Headquartered in Lucknow, DSH seeks to improve the quality of education for disadvantaged children in rural and slum schools using appropriate “lite tech” and innovative approaches.
-Digital Study Hall also works in the forefront of women and girls empowerment programs by including gender education into the core of their academic curricula and community education campaigns.

 How we help